Rishisharma25/QR_code-generate/README.md

-# 🧠 SIH MindCare Product QR Code Generator
+# 🧠 QR Code Generator

 This project is a simple yet powerful **QR Code Generator** built with Python.
 It generates a scannable QR code that redirects users to the **SIH MindCare Platform Login Page**.